map-gl-indoor/map-gl-indoor/README.md

 ## with docker-compose

-Build and run: `docker-compose up`
+Install and start: `docker-compose up --build`

 # Examples